RobertoPrevato/jekyll-now/_posts/2017-10-07-How-to-run-PyPy-powered-web-apps-in-Docker.md

 * [Jython](https://wiki.python.org/moin/Jython), a Python interpreter implemented in Java that can be integrated into existing Java applications
 * [PyPy](https://pypy.org/download.html), a _fast_ implementation using a Just-in-Time compiler.

-So, PyPy is a fast alternative to CPython, compatible with most of source code that run with CPython.
+So, PyPy is a faster alternative to CPython (code-execution-wise), compatible with most of source code that run with CPython.
 Therefore, there are two code lines: one compatible with CPython 2 and one for CPython 3.
 In this post I am describing PyPy 3.
 Some applications, depending on the nature of their operations, greatly benefit from JIT compilation.

 ## Creating the application